Tilings

 the gridded permutations satisfying the obtructions and requirements

-using the gridded_perms_of_length
+using the gridded_perms_of_length method.

 >>> for i in range(4):